 Wrong.
 If you want a smooth transition, spend an extra few minutes now to save hours and your sanity later.
 A big Sharpie in your pocket is all you need.
 Your future self with thank you.

 I don’t know how many times I have told them who gets which colour lunchbox, they still mess it up.
 This means carrot-hating Miss 9 gets a kilo of carrot sticks and vegemite-loving Mr 12 gets peanut butter instead.
 Label your stuff.
-Label your kids as well if need be – call them “get off your screen” and “go to bed”.
-Nah that doesn’t work, I tried.
+Label your kids’ stuff as well, via colour coding.
+It works a treat.

 Having lists and chore-charts for kids is also a great idea.
 Again it doesn’t need to be fancy.
 Once there is a labelled record, there are no excuses.